Thursday, September 05, 2024

 She explains the situation in her book, Love Child, by saying, “John Julius could be accurately referred to as my father, but I had only one dad.”

 But Allegra's book compelled one Huffpost reviewer to begin her article with the sentence, "Thank God I'm not a Huston."
-The reviewere recounts how Allegra often spent weekends with her half-sister Anjelica Huston at Jack Nicholson's house, where Roman Polanski had sex with an underage girl, an event that led to his exile.
+The reviewer recounts how Allegra often spent weekends with her half-sister Anjelica Huston at Jack Nicholson's house, where Roman Polanski had sex with an underage girl, an event that led to his exile.
 At 13, she lived with Anjelica and Ryan O'Neal, who comes off as a terrorizing brute.
 "Even the 13-year-old had the sense to tell her sister, 'You don't have to stay with someone who treats you like that.'"

 Does generational dysfunction ever end?
 “The sources of bad luck reside in the unconscious,” opined John Huston.
 “We inflict it upon ourselves as kind of a self-punishment.”